 To compensate for this, your camera does something called “metering,” which means the camera picks a part of the image and tries to expose it correctly (not too dark and not too bright), and trusts that the rest of the picture will adjust accordingly.
 Sometimes this will work and sometimes it will not.
 But understanding your camera’s limitations and how it operates is the first step toward better pictures.

 How does this translate into everyday use?
 To begin with, many of us ask too much of our cameras without realizing it.
 If you put your baby on a white blanket out in the sun to take an adorable picture, the camera might see the bright sun and that white blanket and say to itself,”Wow, this picture is WAY too bright—let me darken everything.”
 And then when you look at the picture later you realize that the blanket is properly exposed but your daughter’s face is too dark.

 The solution to this problem is to make sure that everything in the scene is roughly the same degree of brightness.
 This is easier said than done, especially when out in the sun.
 So here are a few ways you can balance the playing field.

 - Take pictures in the shade or on a cloudy day.
 This is hands-down one of the best ways to improve your outdoor photos.
 When sunlight is diffused by clouds or trees or buildings, there is still plenty of ambient light from the sky to light people’s faces, but without making any particular areas too bright for the camera to handle.
 (Bonus: using this method will also keep everyone’s eyes from squinting in your pictures!)

-- Use your flash.
+- Try using your flash.
 So many people only use their flash at night or indoors, but it can be a valuable tool outdoors during the day as well.
 Just make sure you’re close enough to your subject that the flash can reach him or her.
 Most pop-up flashes on cameras can only go a few yards at most.